-However, the quality of sound reproduced by a loudspeaker depends on other factors such as the type of enclosure too.
+However, the quality of sound reproduced by a loudspeaker depends on other factors such as the type of enclosure.

 Speaker Diameter Vs. Frequency

-Speakers with larger diameters indeed produce lower frequency sounds much better than the speakers with a smaller diameter.
+Speakers with larger diameters indeed produce lower-frequency sounds much better than speakers with smaller diameters.
 Also, speakers with smaller diameters produce sounds with higher frequencies much louder than their larger counterparts.